How to get a good night’s sleep when you have asthma

 Take your meds

-Using your asthma medication exactly as prescribed will help to minimise night-time symptoms.6 If you take it first thing in the morning, for example, keep it by your bed to remind you – and if you’ve been prescribed a reliever inhaler, always keep it handy, in case you need it in the night.
+Using your asthma medication exactly as prescribed will help to minimise night-time symptoms.7 If you take your controller medication first thing in the morning or just before bed each night, keep it by your bedside to remind you.
+If you’ve been prescribed a reliever inhaler, always keep it handy, in case you need it in the night.

 Mobile icon